Aron-WSUTechProject/EGtLtPC/labtoreport.md

 With the advent of computers, gone are the days of needing to prep tables of data on paper.
 A CSV file, or comma separated value file, is a comma-delimited text document that is extensible across numerous programs.
 Spreadsheet programs such as Microsoft Excel, Google Sheets, LibreOffice Calc, and Apple Numbers are able to operate on these files while also being able to be edited from a text editor like Notepad or Vim.

-# Processing Data

-## Getting the environment set up
+# Getting the environment set up

 Let's say that you're an manufacturing engineer at a large diamond company, and you want to review diamond sales information your company has to obtain some insight into your product and perform cost analysis on the plant.
 To show how to process data, we'll be using the ['Diamonds' dataset from Kaggle](https://www.kaggle.com/shivam2503/diamonds) that can also be obtained [here](./code/diamonds.csv).
 This dataset contains approximately 50,000 separate diamond entries with info including their price, carat, cut quality, and physical dimensions.
-To get a copy of the data, create an account with Kaggle and download the CSV from the link.

 Create a folder somewhere on your hard disk that contains the previously mentioned CSV.
 You may also choose to place the iPython Notebook in there as well.
 Open a terminal (command prompt) and navigate to the folder that contains the CSV file and the notebook.
 Once you have done so, run `jupyter lab` to start a Jupyter Lab session.
 On the left, there should be a tabular view of the files in your current directory.